mathyousee/anderkids-first-game/README.md

 ## Project History

+### v2

+Kids were excited to get back at it.
+First thing we did was add another character (one for Dad).
+Babas.
+I did a good enough job, but I also kept it brief so the kids didn't get distracted.

+Then we decided to add in a way to switch between players.
+We decided on adding markers to the map where the player can cross over it to swap to a new one.
+That worked fine for me, since adding in the logic for that was pretty straightforward (even if it was inefficient with sprite slots).

+For fun, we added a character swap sound effect, too!

+Last task in the first session was they added another character.
+They're getting good with the sprite editor.
+This one is just a floating eye.
+E was thrilled.

+Second session focused on some map updates, adding more items and expanding to more screens.
+Didn't expand too far, but added interest to the area.

+With all of the additional items, we talked about keeping track of how many they've collected.
+I added a simple counter for flowers and apples slapped it at the top of the screen.
+I'm sure there's a more elegant way to code it but it's working nicely.

 ### v1

 Started with the "Wander" demo that comes with pico-8 fantasy console.
 Let them get a sense for basic movement, then we talked about what they wanted to do.